Mixing Artificial and Natural Intelligence: From Statistical Mechanics to AI and Back to Turbulence: Statistical Mechanics guides development in AI

 Consider the problem of generating independent and identically distributed (i.i.d.) samples from a given probability distribution in a high-dimensional space, $p(\bm{x} \in \mathbb{R}^d)$.
 A viable approach involves the construction of Markov Chain Monte Carlo (MCMC) algorithms that simulate the dynamics governed by the following stochastic differential equation:

-where $\bm{w}(t)$ represents the Wiener process with unit covariance matrix in $d$ dimensions, and $\bm{\psi}(\bm{x}) \in \mathbb{R}^d$ denotes what we will call (following AI jargon) the score function.
+where $\bm{w}(t)$ represents the Wiener process with unit covariance matrix in $d$ dimensions, and $\bm{\psi}(\bm{x}) \in \mathbb{R}^d$ denotes what we will call (following { originally stiatistics, and then} AI jargon) the score function \footnote{ The term "score function" originates from statistics, dating back to the foundational work of Ronald Fisher; see e.g., \cite{score}.
+It has been widely used in computational statistics, particularly in methods such as MCMC and Hamiltonian Monte Carlo.
+In the context of machine learning, it has been employed in \cite{hyvarinen_estimation_2005}.
+More recently, the role of the score function in diffusion models was clearly described in \cite{song_generative_2020}.
+We thank the anonymous reviewer for highlighting these important references and providing clarity on the historical context of the term.} .
 Equilibrium statistical mechanics informs us that the MCMC, as defined by Eq.~(\ref{eq:MCMC}), will ultimately converge in a statistical sense.
 This implies that, given a set of outputs $\bm{x}(t_1), \ldots, \bm{x}(t_S)$ at successive times $t_1, \ldots, t_S$ -- each separated by at least the so-called mixing time -- the sampled data points will be i.i.d.